Bounded weak solutions for Keller-Segel equations with generalized diffusion and logistic source via an unbalanced Optimal Transport splitting scheme: Introduction

 $\bullet$ It was shown in \cite{W18} that for $\chi = \Lam= 1$, $d \geq3$, and $\Om= B_1(0)$, there exists $\kappa= \kappa(d)<2$ such that if $r \in (1, \kappa)$, then blow-up may occur in a finite time.

+$\bullet$ The paper \cite{CS18} establishes an $L^\infty$ estimate for the discrete-in-time solutions of the JKO scheme for the Keller-Segel system ($F=0$), which in turn guarantees the short-time existence of a continuous weak solution (see also \cite{GLM19} for a similar analysis on reaction-advection-diffusion equations using splitting JKO schemes).

-The main objective of this paper is to construct globally in time existence of bounded weak solutions of \eqref{KSL}-\eqref{Homo_Neumann} by employing the gradient flow structures, and to quantify $\chi$ in terms of given parameters and the size of $||\rho_0||_{L^\infty}$ (see Theorem \ref{main}).
+The main objective of this paper is to construct global-in-time bounded weak solutions of \eqref{KSL}-\eqref{Homo_Neumann} by employing gradient flow structures, and to quantify $\chi$ in terms of given parameters and the size of $||\rho_0||_{L^\infty}$ (see Theorem \ref{main}).
+To this end, we decompose the governing equation into a transport part (divergence term) and a reaction part (source term).
+We then analyze the gradient flow structure of each part and employ the JKO splitting scheme to establish a uniform $L^\infty$ estimate for the solutions (see \eqref{CS_estimate} and \eqref{essential_key_estimate}).

 To introduce gradient flow structures, we define energy functionals associated with gradient flows, starting with the assumptions on $U$ and $F$.

 \begin{assume} The function $U$ satisfies \begin{enumerate}[label=(\roman*)] \item[(H1)]$U \in C^2(0,\infty) \cap C[0,\infty)$.